seth-milojevic/chumba-claim-daily/README.md

 }
 ```

 Done!
-Feel free to `cargo run` and see the script go.
+Feel free to `cargo run` and watch the script go.

 Below are optional steps for the following:
 - [Running it within a docker container](#docker-instructions)